mjosaarinen/brutus/README.md

 test on.
 BRUTUS runs on most modern Linux systems, including better-equipped embedded systems.
 The codebase is fairly small and easily modifiable.

-After fixing a bunch of memory leaks and other horrendous bugs in the implementations (you guys really should not do ANY security work), the reference ciphers are now included with the BRUTUS package.

 The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
 You can compile and run basic tests on over 200 candidate variants in just few minutes (about 95% currently runnable).
 You can also easily add your own test code into the framework.

+After fixing a bunch of memory leaks and other horrendous bugs in the implementations (you guys really should NOT do ANY security work), the reference ciphers are now included with the BRUTUS package.
+Many obvious bugs still remain but I haven't touched implementation errors that don't threaten the stability of the testing framework.
+It's your shame if you can't even code.

 No warranty whatsoever.
+I don't own the cipher implementations.
-If you use this code in your project, attribute me.
+If you my code in your project, attribute me.

 Cheers,
 - Markku http://www.mjos.fi.